ElieEsses/learning-python/README.md

 # learning-python
 A compilation of projects I have completed while learning python.

-Stock Puller - Gets current stock price of a specified company and appends it to it's .csv if it has been created already, if not it creates one.
+- stock_puller - Gets current stock price of a specified company and appends it to it's .csv if it has been created already, if not it creates one.

-Rock Paper Scissors - a simple, rock, paper, scissor game.
+- rock_paper_scissors - a simple, rock, paper, scissor game.

-Image Scraper - Using "Beautiful Soup" this image scraper searches pexels.com for images based on the search it receives.
+- image_scraper - Using "Beautiful Soup" this image scraper searches pexels.com for images based on the search it receives.

-Guessing Game - A simple number guessing game built with python.
+- guessing_game - A simple number guessing game built with python.

-Fibinacci Sequence Calculator - Calculates a specified amount of digits in the Fibonacci Number Sequence.
+- fib_calc - Calculates a specified amount of digits in the Fibonacci Number Sequence.

-Staircase Builder - Builds a staircase made of '#', that's size is based on the number that is entered.
+- staricase_builder - Builds a staircase made of '#', that's size is based on the number that is entered.

-Movie Poster Reader - A simple program that when given a simple picture of a movie poster, can recognize the text using PyTesseract and return data about the movie using IMDbPy.
+- movie_poster_reader - A simple program that when given a simple picture of a movie poster, can recognize the text using PyTesseract and return data about the movie using IMDbPy.